SchwarzIT/onyx/.changeset/yummy-horses-allow.md

 Changes to the last unstable version:

-- when `control="icon"` is set, the tooltip will now be shown after clicking on the plus or minus button
+- when `control="icon"` is set, the icon buttons will no longer be focusable via keyboard because its redundant (slider can already be changed with arrow keys)
 - when labelled marks are used, the tooltip will now be positioned top
 - remove `disableTooltip` property in favor of new `tooltip` property that also allows customizing the tooltip value